opic123/laravuetodo/readme.md

 * Run php artisan migrate

 ### Note
-* Dev branch is different from Master branch
+* Dev branch is based on the youtube tutorial
-* Dev branch is the based on the youtube tutorial while the master branch is my own actual implementation
+* Master branch is a redo of the dev branch with a little bit of code from my own implementation

 #### Done !!!
 Enjoy Customizing and building awesome app